pyladies/pyladies-kit/docs/prospective/index.rst

 and prevent burnout from any single organizer.

 When requesting a chapter, we ask that it be local and city-based.
-If an existing chapter already exists in your city, a second one may be allowed depends on circumstances.
+If an existing chapter already exists in your city, a second one may be allowed depending on circumstances.

 Role and Responsibilities of the Organizer